Artmania Festival

-The Artmania Festival (stylized as ARTmaИ!a Festival) is an art festival, held in the Romanian town of Sibiu.
-The festival, one of the most important projects developed by ARTmania, was first organized in the summer of 2006 and it has been held every summer since.
+The Artmania Festival (stylized as ARTmaИ!a Festival) is an muusic and art festival, held in Sibiu, a town in Romania.
+The festival, one of the most important projects developed by ARTmania, was first organized in the summer of 2006 and has been held every summer since.

-The main attraction of the festival is the music: rock and metal bands perform in the Large Square (Piaţa Mare) during the first two days weekend of the festival.
+The main attraction of the festival is the music: bands perform in the Large Square (Piaţa Mare) during the first two days weekend of the festival.
 Major bands have performed at the festival including Nightwish, HIM, Opeth, Amorphis, Anathema, Lacrimosa, Tiamat, My Dying Bride and Within Temptation and the festival grows each year.

-The ARTmania Festival also features other cultural events, such as: visual art exhibitions, museum exhibitions, film screenings, classical music performances, lectures, workshops and parties.
+The ARTmania Festival also features other cultural events, such as visual art exhibitions, museum exhibitions, film screenings, classical music performances, lectures, workshops and parties.

-The annual festival in Sibiu has become known by promoting gothic metal artists or other metal genres, extending its coverage to heavy metal, punk and even alternative rock.
-Music represents the leitmotif of the festival, closely followed by visual arts, especially photography and painting.
+The Sibiu annual festival has established a reputation for showcasing gothic metal artists and various other metal genres, expanding its scope to encompass heavy metal, punk, and alternative rock.
+Music serves as the central theme of the festival, with a strong emphasis on visual arts, particularly photography and painting.

+ARTmania Festival won two important awards.
+In 2020, ARTmania Festival was named winner of "The Award for Excellence & Passion" at the 11th edition of the European Festival Awards.
+This is after 2018, when the festival was awarded the "Best Small Festival" category at the European Festival Awards.